verrixkio/lireddit-server/README.md

 This repo is my follow along for the ben awad [video](https://www.youtube.com/watch?v=I6ypD7qv3Z8).

-I'll be using this stack for start with self however want to address some learning hole for production grade web application development.
+I'll be using this stack for start with self however want to address some learning holes for production grade web application development.

+# Getting Started

+`yarn install`
+in a seperate terminal start redis with `redis-server` `yarn start`

+Not in this repository but move to the `boilerplate-web` repository

+`yarn install`
+`yarn start`
+Open to localhost:3000

 ## Notes (While following along).